Belatacept (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or planning to become pregnant, or if you are breastfeeding.
-Tell your doctor if you have any type of infection, or if you had an infection that would not go away or kept coming back.
-Also tell your doctor if anyone in your home ever had a positive reaction to a tuberculosis skin test.
+- Tell your doctor if you are pregnant or breastfeeding.
+Tell your doctor if you have any type of infection or if you had an infection that would not go away or kept coming back.
+Also tell your doctor if anyone in your home has ever had a positive reaction to a tuberculosis skin test.

 - Progressive multifocal leukoencephalopathy or posttransplant lymphoproliferative disorder (PTLD)

 - Infection, including a serious infection called polyoma virus-associated nephropathy (PVAN)

 - Certain types of cancer, including skin cancer

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.
 Also use sunscreen with a sun protection factor (SPF) of at least 15 when you are outdoors.
 Wear protective clothing and hats.